Oneness Pentecostalism: Movement beginnings

 Following the success of the Dallas meetings, Canadian preacher R. J. Scott approached Woodworth-Etter with the idea of organizing a large-scale revival focused on spiritual unity.
 The resulting event, known as the Apostolic Faith World-Wide Camp Meeting, was held in Arroyo Seco, California beginning on April 15, 1913.
 Organizers anticipated that God would "deal with them, giving them a unity and power that we have not yet known."
 The meeting opened with a sermon on Jeremiah 31:22, proclaiming that God was imminently about to perform a "new thing" during the gathering.
 A few days later, during a scheduled baptismal service, Canadian minister R.E.
 McAlister preached a "new revelation" (considered a theological restoration by those who adopted the teaching) that a baptismal formula in "the name of Jesus" only was to be preferred over the mainstream Nicene Christian Trinitarian formula ("Father, Son, and Holy Ghost") found in Matthew 28:19, pointing rather to Acts 2:38 ("in the name of Jesus") as the authoritative model.
-The statement caused immediate controversy, and Frank Denny, a Pentecostal missionary to China, jumped on the platform in an attempt to censor McAlister and avoid being associated with controversial preacher Joshua Sykes who was baptizing in that way.
+The statement caused immediate controversy, and Frank Denny, a Pentecostal missionary to China, jumped on the platform in an attempt to censor McAlister and avoid being associated with Joshua Sykes who was baptizing in that way.

 However, McAlister's revelation inspired a young minister named John G. Schaepe.
 After all-night prayer and bible study, he proclaimed the following day that he had also received a private revelation against Trinitarian baptism.
 His judgment was accepted by several others in the camp and given further theological development by a minister named Frank Ewart.
 Ewart also continued to promote the theology of the movement through his periodical Meat in Due Season and became the primary developer of the doctrine in its early stages.
-Another attendee of the camp meeting, evangelist Glenn Cook took the message with him back to the Midwest.
+Another attendee of the camp meeting, evangelist Glenn Cook took the message with him back to the Midwestern United States.
 Although early proponents described their doctrinal insights as a "revelation," both Oneness and Trinitarian Pentecostals affirmed that all doctrine must be grounded in Scripture, not independent of it.